Kayli/logspub/dev-messaging.md

 ## schema

-- defines constraints on the structure and content of documents
+- defines constraints on the structure and content of data structures
 - may be a backward-compatible
   - enables smoother evolution of application that uses such data